-Component Description (1) 9 Drive light Blinking white: The hard drive is being accessed. $\boldsymbol{\epsilon}$ Amber: HP 3D DriveGuard has temporarily parked the hard drive.
-NOTE: For more information about HP 3D DriveGuard, see Using HP 3D DriveGuard (select products only) on page 37.
-(2) Δ Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
+Component Description (1) SD Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
 To insert a card: Hold the card label-side up, with connectors facing the computer.
 Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
 To remove a card: Press in on the card, and then remove it from the memory card reader.
-(3) ss< 4 USB SuperSpeed port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and even when the computer is off, charges most products such as a cell phone, camera, activity tracker, or smartwatch.
-(4) Vent Enables airflow to cool internal components.
-NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
-It is normal for the internal fan to cycle on and off during routine operation.
+(2) ss←• USB SuperSpeed port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and even when the computer is off, charges most products such as a cell phone, camera, activity tracker, or smartwatch.
+(3) # AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
+Blinking white (select products only): The AC adapter is disconnected and the battery has reached a low battery level.
+Amber: The AC adapter is connected and the battery is charging.
+Off: The battery is not charging.
+(4) Ą Power connector Connects an AC adapter.